-- 1. We operate our own bespoke Transport Management System (TMS) and run specific queries to produce summary details on tkm by mode. - 2.
-Different regions use different fuel types (i.e. LPG vs natural gas) and measures (kgs vs litres), electric MHE would be accounted for in 2.1. - 3.
-Diesel assumed for all rail factors - 4.
-Calculations for 3rd party carriers use the proportion of amount invoiced compared to owner drivers. - 5.
+- 1. We operate our own bespoke Transport Management System (TMS) and run specific queries to produce summary details on Tkm by mode. - 2.
+Different regions use different fuel types (i.e. LPG vs natural gas) and measures (kg vs litres), electric MHE would be accounted for in 2.1. - 3.
+Diesel assumed for all regional rail factors.
+NZ and AU use supplier factors - 4.
 A Port-Port (and Airport-Airport) table has been developed as a reference tool.
 For international container freight TEU-km is the preferred unit.
-Our sea freight factors follow the GLEC V2 standard. - 6.
-Air freight emissions factors include radiative forcing. - 7.
-WTT emissions are not a required inclusion per the MfE 'Measuring Emissions: Guide for Organisations' (2020).
+Our sea freight factors follow the GLEC V2 standard. - 5.
+WTT emissions are not a required inclusion per the MfE 'Measuring Emissions: Guide for Organisations (2022)'.
 But as a consumed product (Category 4) with a material impact we have included the upstream emissions for this area (for Categories 1 and 2).